 Iceland offers some very interesting accommodation options, which can come in the form of farmhouses, luxury hotels, or family-owned guesthouses.
 The ones we tried ourselves and can recommend are as follows:

-• Reykjavik: Hotel Ísland – Spa & Wellness Hotel
+• Reykjavik: Hotel Ísland – Spa & Wellness Hotel.
+Find more places to stay in Reykjavik here.

 • Eastern Iceland: Hellisholar Cottages